fenago/deep-learning-essentials/Lab_2.md

-Note

-The solution to this activity can be found via [this link].

 One method of converting non-numerical fields such as categorical or date fields is to one-hot encode them.
 The **one-hot encoding process** creates a new column for each unique value in the provided column, while